timescale/docs/use-timescale/compression/compression-methods.md

 delta-encoding over data that has previously been delta-encoded.
-With time-series datasets where data collection happens at regular intervals, you can apply delta-of-delta encoding to the time column, which results in only needing to store a series of 0s.
+With time-series datasets where data collection happens at regular intervals, you can apply delta-of-delta encoding to the time column, which results in only needing to store a series of zeroes.

 In other words, delta encoding stores the first derivative of the dataset, while delta-of-delta encoding stores the second derivative of the dataset.